iamhelitha/3xui-api-client/README.md

 4. Automatically re-login if the session expires

 ### Server-Side Cookie Storage (Recommended)
-For production applications, store the session cookie securely on your server:
+For production applications, store the session cookie securely on your server.
+The `login()` method returns the cookie for this purpose:

 ```javascript
 const ThreeXUI = require('3xui-api-client');